irsyaadbp/personal-website/src/projects/cimb-mortgage.md

 As the Frontend Engineer, I owned the entire Nuxt 2 and Vue 2 codebase for both the public landing page and the internal CMS.

-## Mobile-First & Responsiveness

-The design system was built mobile-first, prioritizing touch-friendly controls and single-column layouts for screens down to 375px.
-Key techniques included:

-- Media queries to adjust typography, spacing, and component visibility on larger viewports
-- Continuous testing on physical devices and emulators to ensure pixel-perfect rendering

 ## Architecture & Tech Stack

 - **Nuxt 2** SSR for faster page loads and SEO optimization